h2non/bimg/README.md

 ```go
 func Shutdown()
 ```
-Explicit thread-safe libvips shutdown.
-Call this to drop caches.
+Thread-safe function to shutdown libvips.
+You could call this to drop caches as well.
 If libvips was already initialized, the function is no-op

 #### func  VipsDebug